 Over the last decade or so, 1969’s All Monsters Attack has received a much-appreciated critical reappraisal.
-Often considered one of the worst entries in the Godzilla franchise, All Monsters Attack has polarised opinion, but is now regarded fondly by many fans and critics alike.
+Often considered one of the worst entries in the Godzilla franchise, All Monsters Attack has polarised opinion but is now regarded fondly by many fans and critics alike.
 This review will be another for the positive camp.
 All Monsters Attack (or, as it was incomprehensibly titled in America, Godzilla’s Revenge) is a wholesome film that manages to be both fun and melancholic.

 In presenting Godzilla as purely fictional, the film elevates itself to a level of realism one might not presume of the picture.
 Setting this in the real world means that all of the thematic weight one usually finds in a Sekizawa-written/Ishiro Honda-directed movie is doubled.
 Most significantly, as has been pointed out by the likes of film historian David Kalat, All Monsters Attack articulates the social strife of late ‘60s industrial Japan.
-As noted in Katat’s A Critical History and Filmography of Toho’s Godzilla Series, 1964 saw large housing developments taking shape; another branch of Japan’s extended post-war urbanisation.
+As noted in Katat’s A Critical History and Filmography of Toho’s Godzilla Series, 1964 saw large housing developments taking shape – another branch of Japan’s extended post-war urbanisation.
 Real-estate costs pushed housing projects further from city centres, and families were met with an issue: longer commute times for working parents.
 This is at the forefront of All Monsters Attack, as Ichiro’s parents aren’t really in the picture.
 They clearly love him, as shown in the warm performances of Kenji Sahara and Machiko Naka, but their work means they can’t be with him.

 For years, the film’s excessive use of stock footage has been a repeated criticism from fans and critics.
-It’s true that the monster battles Ichiro and Minya watch on Monster Island are, in fact, recycled scenes lifted – in their entirety – from Ebirah Horror of the Deep (1966) and Son of Godzilla (1967).
+It’s true that the monster battles on Monster Island are, in fact, recycled scenes lifted – in their entirety – from Ebirah Horror of the Deep (1966) and Son of Godzilla (1967).
 To grasp why this footage was employed to such an extent, one needs to recognise the industrial context in which this film was made.

 Toho had seen diminishing ticket sales for its prior Godzilla films, and All Monsters Attack was the culmination of a decade of decline.
 Reflecting the demographic shift in Godzilla’s audience, All Monsters Attack was released through the first Toho Champions Festival.
 This recurring children’s entertainment festival would – in years to come – see older Toho titles (such as 1961’s Mothra and 1965’s Invasion of Astro-Monster) re-released, re-edited with shorter run times.
 These films would be paired with cartoons and, later in the early ‘70s, episodes of Tsuburaya Productions’ Return of Ultraman and Mirrorman television shows.
-While other Godzilla titles in the festival had first received their own theatrical releases, All Monsters Attack opened directly through the festival, and this trend would continue for the subsequent Godzilla films until 1975.
+While prior Godzilla titles had first received their own theatrical releases, All Monsters Attack opened directly through the festival; and this trend would continue for the subsequent Godzilla films until 1975.

 Behind the scenes at Toho, things had also changed.
 Eiji Tsuburaya, special effects mastermind behind Toho’s golden-age of sci-fi fantasies, was succumbing to illness; he would pass away not long after the film’s release.
 The credit he receives for special effects is more honorary than anything else.
 Director Honda supervised the special effects work himself with Teruyoshi Nakano, the film’s assistant special effects director.
 Shinichi Sekizawa, who had penned some of the most imaginative stories of the series, was beginning to bemoan a lack of new ideas.
 To top it off, producer Tomoyuki Tanaka had actively tried to think of an angle which would allow older footage to be incorporated.
 Indeed, Sekizawa notes how Tanaka had asked him to produce a script based on “bits and pieces” of other films.
 Not one to disappoint, Sekizawa complied.